 The network era is making possible a shift towards decentralized influence and power, and away from the dysfunctional features of hierarchical societal and organizational structures that have led to much suffering and misery throughout human history.
 Today there’s no reason to pick either positional or network era power.
 We can create systems that incorporate the best features of both.

 “…it is up to all of us to keep working on new structures and systems.
 This is perhaps the only great work to be done for the next few decades.
 We have the science and technology to address most of the world’s problems.
 What we lack are structures that enable transparency and action on behalf of humankind, and not the vested interests of the rich and powerful.” —Harold Jarche, chaos and order

 This isn’t easy work.
 When consulting, one of my biggest meeting design challenges is to get boss buy-in.
-Typically middle management are enthusiastic and on board, but the most senior decision-maker, to whom I sometimes don’t even have access, will occasionally override everyone else in the organization and make a poor design decision based on obsolete ideas about how people learn and lack of understanding of how good meeting design can transform communities.
+Typically middle management are enthusiastic and onboard.
+But the most senior decision-maker will occasionally override everyone else in the organization.
+They make a poor design decision based on obsolete ideas about how people learn and a lack of understanding of how good meeting design can transform communities.

 Once upon a time, I enjoyed a lucrative career as an independent IT consultant.
 For 20+ years, I turned down more work than I accepted.
 And I never advertised; all business came via word-of-mouth, from CEO to CEO.

 There was plenty of competition, and yet most of my competitors struggled for work.

 Want to know one of my secrets?